flype44/VControl/DOCUMENTATION.md

 **SYNOPSIS :**

-This command changes the Operating System `Exec -> AttnFlags` in order to forces the usual 68080 ones.
+This command changes the Operating System `Exec -> AttnFlags` in order to force the usual 68080 ones.

-It can be handy when MapROM'ing some ROM which do not initialize the AC68080 Exec flags.
+It can be handy when MapROM'ing some ROM which does not initialize the AC68080 Exec flags.

-Those flags are forced :
+These flags are forced :

 * AFF_68010
 * AFF_68020